Intercultural Mission

 As a result, what it means to be a Christ-centred, outward-facing community of believers that welcomes everyone, is central to our mission in the city.

-They write that, "Intercultural Church is where everyone is changed by the encounter in worship and mission across cultures, while still retaining their own identity and culture."
+Harvey and Nigel write that, "Intercultural Church is where everyone is changed by the encounter in worship and mission across cultures, while still retaining their own identity and culture."

 As Christians we look to be the most joyfully diverse and just communities on the planet.
 This requires culture change.
 This resource aims for that to happen, as does our training in Unconcious Bias & Inclusion through the Pathways training resource.